Jakaria08/Label-Detect/README.rst

 Annotations are saved as XML files in PASCAL VOC format, the format used by `ImageNet <http://www.image-net.org/>`__.

-User can use many deep learning models such as Faster RCNN Resnet or SSD Mobilenet.
+Users can use many deep learning models such as Faster RCNN Resnet or SSD Mobilenet.

-We can see a example of image labeling and detection in the following images.
-Sample Labeling, Traing and Testing procedures can be found in the videos that are posted below the images.
+We can see an example of image labeling and detection in the following images.
+Sample Labeling, Training and Testing procedures can be found in the videos that are posted below the images.

 .. image:: https://user-images.githubusercontent.com/7825643/55756403-af622e80-5a0e-11e9-81fd-873b54cae6d9.png
      :alt: Demo Image